Introducing Italy’s ‘Big Three’ Volcanoes

 Interesting fact: Strombolian eruptions resemble a firework display, as volcanic bombs are hurled through the night air, producing characteristic glowing traces.

-From looking at Italy’s big three, it’s clear that no volcano is the same, each one is unique.
-However, one thing they all have in common is that they require careful monitoring, to keep an eye on their murmurings and to warn people of possible new awakenings.
+However, one thing they all have in common is that they require careful monitoring to keep an eye on their murmurings and warn people of possible new awakenings.

-To learn more about Italy’s volcanoes, visit our ‘Living in the shadow of volcanoes’ free classroom resources.
+To learn more about Italy’s volcanoes, download our ‘Living in the shadow of volcanoes’ free classroom resources.

 Want to visit these volcanoes?